realistschuckle/autotest/README.md

 # autotest

-For use during development of a node.js based application.
+For use during development of a node.js or python based application.

-`autotest` will watch all the files in the directory that `autotest` was started, and if they change, it will automatically rerun your tests.
+`autotest` will watch all the files in the directory in which you started `autotest`.
+If any change, it will automatically rerun your tests.

 # Installation